Ancient Roman architecture: Domes

 The Romans were the first builders in the history of architecture to realize the potential of domes for the creation of large and well-defined interior spaces.
 Domes were introduced in a number of Roman building types such as temples, thermae, palaces, mausolea and later also churches.
 Half-domes also became a favored architectural element and were adopted as apses in Christian sacred architecture.

 Monumental domes began to appear in the 1st century BC in Rome and the provinces around the Mediterranean Sea.
-Along with vaults, they gradually replaced the traditional post and lintel construction which makes use of the column and architrave.
-The construction of domes was greatly facilitated by the invention of concrete, a process which has been termed the Roman architectural revolution.
+Along with vaults, they gradually replaced the traditional post and lintel construction, which makes use of the column and architrave.
+The construction of domes was greatly facilitated by the invention of concrete, a process that has been termed the Roman architectural revolution.
 Their enormous dimensions remained unsurpassed until the introduction of structural steel frames in the late 19th century (see List of the world's largest domes).

 Influence on later architecture

 Roman architecture supplied the basic vocabulary of Pre-Romanesque and Romanesque architecture, and spread across Christian Europe well beyond the old frontiers of the empire, to Ireland and Scandinavia for example.
 In the East, Byzantine architecture developed new styles of churches, but most other buildings remained very close to Late Roman forms.
-The same can be said in turn of Islamic architecture, where Roman forms long continued, especially in private buildings such as houses and the bathhouse, and civil engineering such as fortifications and bridges.
+The same can be said of later Islamic architecture, where Roman forms long continued, especially in private buildings such as houses and the bathhouse, and civil engineering such as fortifications and bridges.

 In Europe the Italian Renaissance saw a conscious revival of correct classical styles, initially purely based on Roman examples.
 Vitruvius was respectfully reinterpreted by a series of architectural writers, and the Tuscan and Composite orders formalized for the first time, to give five rather than three orders.
 After the flamboyance of Baroque architecture, the Neoclassical architecture of the 18th century revived purer versions of classical style, and for the first time added direct influence from the Greek world.